- For Business

 To optimize the performance of your USB hard drive, a third party application is needed.
 EaseUS Partition Master Free Edition, a freeware to manage partition, works as a powerful and magic partition software.
 With this partition freeware, you could enjoy a wonderful experience of managing your partition like a magic, such as Resizing, Copying, Merging, Creating, Deleting partitions and so on.
 Especially you can enjoy extend NTFS system partition without reboot and Dynamic Disk Copy.

-This partition freeware works perfectly with hardware RAID and Windows 2000/XP/Vista/Windows 7 32/64 bit and Windows 8 Operating Systems.
+This partition freeware works perfectly with all Windows OS.
 Moreover, with user-friendly interface, you can partition your USB hard drive with very simple operations.
 So no matter you are a computer expert or not you can perform USB hard drive partition easily.
 The most shining point of this freeware is that your data is completely protected during the process of partitioning your USB hard drive.

 Besides partition the hard drive to better manage the space, EaseUS Partition Master - the unique free partition manager has Partition Recovery Wizard to recover deleted or lost partitions.
 Copy disk and Copy partition in this toolkit is useful if you want to copy or replace disks.